 SA members from a same-sex background have served in positions across the entire SA service structure: local group, Intergroup, Regional, and then fellowship-wide as members of the policy making Delegates Assembly and Board of Trustees.

-This SA publication contains 35 member recovery stories.
+The 2007 SA Member Stories contains 35 member recovery stories.
 10 of these stories deal, in some way, with same-sex lust.